 Serving suggestions

-These easy muffins with pears make a delicious breakfast or snack, great with coffee, tea or a glass of milk.
+These low sugar muffins with pear make a delicious breakfast or snack, great with coffee, tea or a glass of milk.
 I also like them with either cream cheese or cottage cheese for added protein and flavour.
-If you keep these muffins covered, they'll stay moist and soft, and you won't need to heat them up before serving.
-They are delicious just as they are:)
+I tend to serve them cold, but you can also microwave them for a few seconds, especially if they've been refrigerated (as an option).

 Top tips